 (e) a reference to ‘writing’ or ‘written’ includes e-mails, but not faxes;

 (f) a reference to ‘day’ means a calendar day and not a Business Day, unless otherwise specified in these Conditions.

-3.3 If an Agency places an Order on behalf of any Advertiser, then that Agency warrants and represents that it is authorised to enter into the agreement on behalf of its client and that both the Agency and its client will be jointly and severally liable for the Publisher’s fees as set out in these terms and conditions of business.
+3.3 If an Agency places an Order on behalf of any Advertiser, then that Agency warrants and represents that it is authorised to enter into the Order on behalf of its client, and that both the Agency and its client will be jointly and severally liable for all of the Publisher’s fees, as set out in these Conditions.

-3.4 The price quoted for display advertisements includes the creation of rough design work through to and including finished artwork (not including the taking of photographs, the design of corporate logo styles, tint laying, or colour separations) and the submission of a proof for approval by the Advertiser prior to publication.
-If the Advertiser rejects more than two proofs prepared by the Publisher, then the Publisher reserves the right to make additional charges of £30 plus VAT for every subsequent proof.
+3.4 The prices quoted for displaying advertisements includes the creation of rough design work through to and including, finished artwork (not including the taking of photographs, the design of corporate logo styles, tint laying, or colour separations), and the submission of a proof for approval by the Advertiser prior to publication.
+If the Advertiser rejects more than two proofs prepared by the Publisher, then the Publisher reserves the right to charge additional reasonable fees for every subsequent proof.

 4.1 If the Publisher has contributed to an Advertisement in a creative capacity (including by way of designing, reworking, amending or similar), then any resulting copyright and/or Intellectual Property created in the course of providing these services/contributions shall vest in the Publisher.

-(a) make any alteration to Advertisements it considers necessary (including amendments to the Advertisement’s artwork, positioning or dimensions) to ensure the Advertisement meets the Publisher’s requirements in relation to publication deadlines, technical specifications, limitations of the Publisher, to ensure compliance with all applicable laws or to prevent the infringement of any third party’s Intellectual Property rights;
+(a) make any alteration to any/all Advertisements that it considers necessary (including amendments to the Advertisement’s artwork, positioning or dimensions) to ensure the Advertisement meets the Publisher’s requirements in relation to publication deadlines, technical specifications, limitations of the Publisher, and to ensure compliance with all applicable laws, or to prevent the infringement of any third party’s Intellectual Property rights;

 (b) decline to publish any Advertisement without giving a reason.

-5.2 The Publisher will take all reasonable precautions to prevent damage to any such material, but the Publisher shall not be liable for any loss, damage or delay in delivery in relation to these materials howsoever caused.
+5.2 The Publisher will take all reasonable precautions to prevent damage to any such material/s, but the Publisher shall not be liable for any loss, damage, or delay in the delivery of these materials, howsoever caused.

-6.1 Unless otherwise agreed in writing with the Publisher, the Advertiser acknowledges that the Guide and Editorial may carry advertisements or endorsements from any organisation including the Advertiser’s competitors or which offer similar goods or services to the Advertiser.
+6.1 Unless otherwise agreed in writing with the Publisher, the Advertiser acknowledges that the Guide and/or Editorials may carry advertisements and/or endorsements from any other organisation, including the Advertiser’s competitors, or such other third parties which offer similar goods or services to those offered by the Advertiser.